 I would have loved to get one of these old Advanced design Chevys, pretty much my favorite pickup ever.
 But we had two little kids, and I wanted a cab wide enough to fit them as well as Stephanie (I added two more sets of seat belts, for all four of us).
 And the Fords of the vintage I bought have a steel floor in the bed, which I preferred too.
 And the bed is just longer and wider too.
 I was being practical.

 There was a lot of dreaming involved too.
 As in imagining life without a 9-5 job, suits, corporate politics, sales pitches, employees, budgets, and all the headaches that came with managing a start-up tv station.
-But I was very happy on the weekends hauling straw, manure and the other necessities of gentleman gardening in my old Ford.
+But I was very happy on the weekends hauling straw, manure and the other necessities of gentleman gardening.

 I did have to attend to the clutch, which had been oil-fouled by a leaking rear main seal.
 Unfortunately, replacing the rear main seal was not a permanent fix; it started getting a bit grabby/jerky again before long.
 I just lived with it, but eventually years later, I found out that there was a nick in the crankshaft right at the rear seal which causes it to leak past the seal.
 How that got there, I don’t know, but I do know it’s almost certainly not the original engine.